 The ability to scale to match the demands of the concurrent builds needed by a team and the ability to recreate a build is availability of the build.
 Modern containerized builds require more horsepower than just building the application binary.
 Distributed build systems allow for those builds to be more available.
 Since the builds are repeatable and consistent, a core tenet of modern software development is to be repeatable at any step of the process.
 Old builds and previous versions can be available by simply calling a recipe from the past.
 With the emphasis on having a build available at any time, challenges can arise supporting a wide swath of technology.

 Challenges of Continuous Integration

 Because builds and release candidates follow advancements in development technology closely, such as new languages, packaging, and paradigms in testing the artifact, expanding the capabilities in Continuous Integration implementations can be challenging.
-When the introduction of containerization (learn more about containers/container orchestration in our Kubernetes six-part series – this link takes you to the first part) technology, the firepower required to build has increased alongside the velocity.
+When the introduction of containerization (learn more about Kubernetes containers) technology, the firepower required to build has increased alongside the velocity.